 Engine Specifications and Performance:

 Steering wheel corruption has been reduced, while precision driving is what defines this Shooting Brake.
-Under the hood lies a 6.3 liter V12 engine displacing 651 BHP, which helps the 2014 Ferrari FF accelerate from 0 – 60 MPH within 3.7 seconds, while reaching top speeds around 208 MPH.
+Under the hood lies a 6.3-litre V12 engine displacing 651 BHP, which helps the 2014 Ferrari FF accelerate from 0 – 60 MPH within 3.7 seconds while reaching top speeds around 208 MPH.
 Experts have highly praised this vehicle after taking it for a spin on the track and we expect superior levels of handling and overall performance from this vehicle.

 Suspension upgrades along with advanced magneto rheological damper settings make driving worthwhile.
 Additional traction and road grip is present while speeding and in corners, while braking potential has also improved by a considerable margin.
 It is unfair to compare this vehicle with other legends from Ferrari such as their 599 GTB or the Enzo, especially since all these vehicles are in their respective market segments.

 Despite weight differences between the FF and 599 GTB in favor of the GTB, superior power to weight ratio reduces their lap times.
 Nimble handling is the FF’s forte, while power displacement levels are elegantly poised.
 Peak torque is available once you cross the 1750 RPM mark, post which, the FF becomes totally tractable.
 While cornering at high speeds, the rear section of the FF tends to lift off, although in medium pace, the vehicle tends to hit over-steer.